Find your care

 Expert second opinion: Oncology specialists offer a second opinion for patients already receiving care from other physicians or institutions, even from long distance or out-of-state locations.

 Every person diagnosed, regardless of the type of lung cancer, has their own unique challenges.
 That’s why our team designs every care plan around your specific needs and health.
 Using the most advanced testing, imaging, and treatments, we tailor your care and offer support at every step.
 Our services include:

 We focus on finding lung cancer at its earliest stages.
 Our pulmonary and thoracic physicians use the latest imaging techniques to detect lung nodules (spots) in patients who are at risk for developing lung cancer.
 This thorough screening process allows us to deliver a diagnosis as early as possible so treatments will be more effective.

 Precision medicine to plan lung cancer treatment

 Our experience and expertise help us identify cancer quickly and accurately.
-We offer the newest tests and procedures to diagnose cancer and determine the type and stage of disease.
+We offer the newest tests and procedures to diagnose and determine the type of cancer and stage of disease.

 UCLA Health specialists use precision medicine to tailor your treatment plan.
 We provide molecular testing (biomarker testing) to spot changes in the tumor’s DNA and understand its genetic makeup.